jessepav/lacygoill-wiki-backup/tmux/command.md

 Don't write `-I1` but `-1I`, and don't write `-IN` but `-NI`, etc.

 ##
-# command queue
-## What is the command queue?

-The commands you ask tmux to run must first be parsed.
-Then, they are added to the command queue.
-Finally, commands on the queue are executed in order.

-## Does tmux have only one command queue?

-No, each client has a command queue.
-Besides,  a global  command queue  – not  attached to  any client  – is  used on startup for configuration files like `~/.tmux.conf`.

-## What happens when the commands `if-shell` and `confirm-before` parse their arguments?

-They create a new command which is inserted immediately after themselves.

-### For which other commands is this also true?

-Any command which accepts another command as argument.

-### ?

-What's the consequence of this for `tmux_cmd` in `if 'shell_cmd' 'tmux_cmd'`

-It's parsed twice.

-    :display "C-\\"
-    C-\~

-    :confirm-before "display C-\\"
-    y
-    Syntax error~

-Here, `C-\\` has been parsed twice.
-Once for `confirm-before`, the other for `display-message`.
-After  the   parsing  of  `confirm-before`,   `C-\\`  became  `C-\`,   and  when `display-message` parsed `C-\`, it raised an error.
-The same error you would get if you ran `:display C-\`.

-> This means that arguments can be parsed twice or more - once when the parent
-> command (such as  if-shell) is parsed and again when  it parses and executes
-> its command.

-##
 # Miscellaneous
 ## I'm asking tmux to run a sequence of commands, but one in the middle will fail.
 Which command(s) will tmux run?